 He has switched between the second and back rows during his playing days and, while growing up, the luminaries he admired were Martin Johnson and Lawrence Dallaglio.

 20 points - 4T

-2012, Fj(R), A(R), SA, NZ 2013 S, I, F, It, W, Arg(1,2), A, Arg, NZ 2014 F, S, I, W, It, NZ (1,2,3) 2015 F, I(R) World Cup - Fj(R), W(R), A, U 2016 S, It(R), W(R), W, A(1R,2R,3R), SA 2017 F, W, It, S, I, Arg (1,2), Arg(R), A, Sam 2018 It, W
+2012, Fj(R), A(R), SA, NZ 2013 S, I, F, It, W, Arg(1,2), A, Arg, NZ 2014 F, S, I, W, It, NZ (1,2,3) 2015 F, I(R) World Cup - Fj(R), W(R), A, U 2016 S, It(R), W(R), W, A(1R,2R,3R), SA 2017 F, W, It, S, I, Arg (1,2), Arg(R), A, Sam 2018 It, W, S, F, I(R)

 Last updated: 2 April 2018